 Slide

-Prime Minister Xanana Gusmão with Indonesian President Joko Widodo during an official visit to Indonesia in January 2024.
-Among the matters addressed were the finalisation of the land and maritime boundary negotiations between Timor-Leste and Indonesia.
+Prime Minister Kay Rala Xanana Gusmão meets with Indonesia’s new President Prabowo Subianto during an official visit to Indonesia in October 2024.
+Matters address bilaterally included the finalisation of the land and maritime boundary negotiations between Timor-Leste and Indonesia.

 Slide